haochen-zeng/mosquinotes/Computer Science/Binary file.md

   - definition
   - computer-science
 ---
 # Definition

-A file that the binary equivalent of data is stored as a sequence of bytes.
+A file that the binary equivalent of data is stored as a sequence of [[Byte]].

 # Notes